Procedures (NDSU Disability Services, 701-231-8463)

 Students for whom test accommodations have been recommended by Disability Services (DS) as a reasonable accommodation use the following procedures to make the necessary arrangements:

-The student shall make an appointment with a DS staff person at the beginning of the semester to obtain Exam Reservation Forms.
-NOTE: students may request exam accommodations at anytime; however, these accommodations will not be applied retroactively.
+NOTE: students may request exam accommodations at any time; however, these accommodations will not be applied retroactively.

 The student shall schedule an appointment with the instructor, preferably during the instructor's office hours, to complete the Exam Reservation Form.

 - DS will complete section A of the Exam Reservation Form.